mobxjs/mobx/notes.md

 -   [ ] Breaking: can no longer re-decorate fields already decorated by a superclass
 -   [ ] Breaking: methods will be actions by default in `extendObservabe` / `observable`
 -   [ ] Breaking: `decorate` has been removed
+-   [ ] Breaking: `observableRequiresReaction` is now the default
+-   [ ] Breaking: `enforceActions` is now defaulted to `observed`, but now generates a warning rather than an error
 -   [ ] optimization tip: hoist the mapping constant
 -   [ ] document: uncoditional map
 -   [ ] document `true` and `false` as annotations